 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Student Academic Support lead for the MSc in Systems Engineering is Karen Crouch and the Course Director is Sean Price.
+The Student Academic Support lead for the MSc in Systems Engineering is Karen Crouch and the Course Director is Steve Barker.
 The teaching team includes:

 Takes you on to impressive career prospects across a range of roles commensurate with your experience.
 This includes membership of multidisciplinary teams in acquisition, supply or research organisations.
 This could be in both general systems engineering roles or as a focal point for specific skills such as availability, reliability and maintenance (ARM), human factors, requirements, architecture test and evaluation etc. It is also applicable to key roles in MoD acquisition such as project team leader, capability manager and requirements manager.